tarides/neocamlformat/README.md

 Started by taking a snapshot of OCaml's 4.10 parser and parsetree.
 And then reintroduce AST nodes for concrete syntaxes that were desugared by the parser.

-In the parser itself, I haven't changed any rule, only the semantic actions.
-In the long run, this might be a bad idea.

-## The printing code
+In the parser itself, my initial plan was to not change any rule, only the semantic actions.
+Eventually I had to give up on that, for somewhat disappointing reason: I'm storing more locations in the AST than the ocaml parser & parsetree do.
+I could have done so without modifying any rules, but the `mkrhs` were either getting in the way, or much more convenient to add...

+It might still be worth it to revert back to the original plan (if possible).

-### Coding style
+## Coding style for the formatter

 There's a tension between:
 - very ad-hoc formatting code (ocamlformat's style), which gives a "pretty"